Technological and industrial history of the United States: Steamboats

 Despite the new efficiencies introduced by the turnpikes and canals, travel along these routes was still time-consuming and expensive.
 The idea of integrating a steam boiler and propulsion system can be first attributed to John Fitch and James Rumsey who both filed for patents or state monopolies on steamboats in the late 1780s.
 However, these first steamboats were complicated, heavy, and expensive.
 It would be almost 20 years until Robert R. Livingston contracted a civil engineer named Robert Fulton to develop an economical steamboat.
 Fulton's paddle steamer, The North River Steamboat (erroneously referred to as the Clermont), made its first trip from New York City north on the Hudson River to Albany on August 17, 1807.
 By 1820, steamboat services had been established on all the Atlantic tidal rivers and Chesapeake Bay.
 The shallow-bottomed boats were also ideally suited for navigating the Mississippi and Ohio Rivers and the number of boats on these rivers increased from 17 boats to 727 boats between 1817 and 1855.
 The speed of the steamboats decreased travel times between coastal ports and upstream cities by weeks and costs for transporting goods along these rivers by as much as 90%.

 Steamboats profoundly altered the relationships between the federal government, state governments, and private property owners.
 Livingston and Fulton had obtained monopoly rights to operate a steamboat service within the state of New York, but Thomas Gibbons, who operated a competing New Jersey ferry service, was enjoined from entering New York waters under the terms of the monopoly.
 In 1824, the Supreme Court ruled in Gibbons v.
 Ogden that Congress could regulate commerce and transportation under the Commerce Clause which compelled the state of New York to allow steamboat services from other states.

 Because the physics and metallurgy of boilers were poorly understood, steamboats were prone to boiler explosions that killed hundreds of people between the 1810s and 1840s.
 In 1838, legislation was enacted that mandated boiler inspections by federal agents under the threat of revocation of the operator's navigation licenses and lowered the threshold for liability in suits arising from such accidents.
 While Americans long resisted any government's power to regulate private property, these new rules demonstrated that many Americans believed that property rights did not override civil rights and set the precedent for future federal safety regulations.

 Mining

+Many minerals have been mined across the United States.
+Coal was one of the earliest, mainly mined in the eastern states, and when combined with iron ore led to the growth of the Steel industry.
+Gold and silver mining was a significant contributor to the rapid expansion of the western states in the 19thl. century.
+Copper mining began in the 1840s, and the United States is the fourth largest copper producer in the World.